 Staff are a great commodity but not cheap, and if they don’t make the company money, in this day and age we all know out they go, you included.
 So what happens if you get it wrong, we are all fallible.
 You might reason that you get it right, more often than not, to more than compensate for the odd gaff.

-It captures every impression each individual consumer makes on your site.
+It captures every impression each consumer makes on your site.
 It tracks buying habits.
 Segmentation doesn’t get this personal, it is the lowest possible common denominator but most accurately predicts imminent and future purchases too.

-How to make predictive personalisation work for you
+How to make hyper-personalisation work for you

 PPS is installed as a plugin, (approved by your respective platform) and gathers all the required website data you need, and then applies it in the most immediate and lucrative way possible.
 It uses the product details, images, language and currency you use.